Bicycle Network: Metro Routes

 One hundred and eight people made submissions in support of the trail, with only four opposing the trail.

-Bicycle Network Victoria's Cycling Development team walked the length of the proposed trail in December 2004.
+Bicycle Network's Cycling Development team walked the length of the proposed trail in December 2004.
 We support the alignment utilising existing 'goat tracks' along the foreshore and locating the trail along Beach Rd in front of the Mentone Hotel.

 We have also discussed the plans with Kingston Bicycle Users Group.